Skip to content

 These containers also support port forwarding through PIA, but this means you will only be able to connect to endpoints that support port forwarding.

-For more information on this port fowarding feature, see Question 15 (Q15) here: Binhex Documentation
+For more information on this port forwarding feature, see Question 15 (Q15) here: Binhex Documentation

 In order to enable this port forwarding, you will need to add the following to the “override” file specified above (/opt/hms-docker/docker-compose.override.yml):